 Most legal fees associated with a divorce are considered nondeductible personal expenses.
 But there are exceptions that could save you money.

 To the extent your lawyer’s work focuses on alimony (the recipient has to pay tax on it; the payer gets to deduct it) or other tax issues (like who gets the dependency exemptions or the intricacies of transfers of assets between spouses), that portion of the bill is deductible as a miscellaneous expense if you itemize.
 A key to this tax-saver is to have your attorney clearly break out the tax-related portion of the bill from the personal part.
 As miscellaneous expenses, qualifying costs are deductible only to the extent all your miscellaneous expenses exceed 2% of your adjusted gross income.

 As a general rule, the custodial parent (the one the kids live with most of the year) claims qualifying children as dependents on the tax return.
-(For 2015, each dependency exemption reduces taxable income by $4,000.
-The amount rises to $4,050 for 2016 returns.)
+(For 2016, each dependency exemption reduces taxable income by $4,050.
+The amount will be the same on 2017 returns.)